 So, with that said, let’s get to it:

 (1) The City: After the setup of the vampire attack that results in the kidnapping that sets things in motion, we pay a brief visit to the City.
 It’s a place that seemingly dwells in perpetual darkness, and it has the look of a fascist state with armed soldiers everywhere.
-It’s reminiscent of depictions of the legendary Gotham only this looks like an even darker cousin to that city.
-It’s an urban center that’s dying under the weight of fear and oppression caused by the theocratic government that rules the place.
+It’s reminiscent of depictions of the legendary Gotham; only this looks like an even darker cousin to that city.
+It’s an urban center dying under the weight of fear and oppression caused by the theocratic government that rules the place.
 The film serves as a stern warning against letting any religious group ever gaining political control.

 (3) The Priests: The priests are badass martial artists, apparently highly skilled with not only hand-to-hand combat but with many sorts of weapons as well.
-The film borrows the idea from the countless movies and even a tv series about the Shaolin priests who created kung-fu.
+The film borrows the idea from countless movies and even a tv series about the Shaolin priests who created kung-fu.
 Priest integrates some great and well-choreographed fight scenes as part of the action.

 (5) Karl Urban: Karl makes a great villain, and as the ex-priest-turned-first-human-vampire, in this, he’s deliciously evil.
-They even put a flat-brimmed black hat on him so he would he would look the part even more.
+They even put a flat-brimmed black hat on him so he would look the part even more.
 Corny but effective.

-(6) The vampires: These are not your standard vampires they do not turn into smooth-talking Lotharios or bats, they are frightening eyeless beasts this time around with an insatiable need to kill and feed, they are part of a hive society complete with a queen.
-Incredibly powerful and fast, they are deadly killing machines and come in more that one standard edition.
-By reducing them to more animal-like creatures, it puts the relationship between them and humans as a more simple and primal one of predator and prey.
+(6) The vampires: These are not your standard vampires.
+They do not turn into smooth-talking Lotharios or bats; they are frightening eyeless beasts this time around with an insatiable need to kill and feed; they are part of a hive society complete with a queen.
+Incredibly powerful and fast, they are deadly killing machines and come in more than one standard edition.
+Reducing them to more animal-like creatures puts the relationship between them and humans as a more simple and primal one of predator and prey.
 It was a situation the humans had under control until the hybrid Black Hat comes along and changes all that.